intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 Receive of a liaison statement does not automatically impose an obligation of sending a response by the other party.
 The decision to send a response depends on the content and kind of request.
-A liaison statement, just like any other input into the IETF process, must be considered for its relevance, importance, and urgency.
+A liaison statement, just like any other input into the IETF process, is considered for its relevance, importance, and urgency.
 However, if a formal liaison relationship exists, it is the responsibility of the liaison manager to ensure appropriate communication between the organisations (see {{Section 3 of RFC4052}}) even if no response is sent.

-If no response to an incoming liaison statement is provided, this does not imply agreement or consensus on the topic raised to the IETF.
-IETF positions require community rough consensus via processes managed by the Internet Engineering Steering Group (IESG).
+If no response to an incoming liaison statement is provided, this does not indicate agreement or consensus on the topic raised to the IETF.
+IETF positions require community rough consensus via processes managed by the working group chairs and the Internet Engineering Steering Group (IESG).

 ## Changes compared to RFC4053